-In 1966, Wendell Carpenter came to Reno to manage a troubled music store he learned about from a chance encounter in a Provo, Utah hospital.
+In 1966, Wendell Carpenter came to Reno to manage a troubled music store he learned from a chance encounter in a Provo, Utah hospital.
 When his wife Linda was in the hospital giving birth to their first child, she met a woman, also in labor, who would change the course of their lives.

 After two years at Rick’s college, Wendell served a two-year mission for The Church of Jesus Christ of Latter-Day Saints in Germany.
 Upon his return, he completed his college education at Brigham Young University in Provo, Utah graduating in 1965 with a B.A. in Music Education and a Minor in Language.

 That was in December of 1966.
 A year later, in January of 1968, C&M Music Center was established, a partnership between Wendell and his brother-in-law, Calvin McBride.
-In 1985 Wendell bought out his partner and the store was renamed Carpenter’s Music World.
+In 1985 Wendell bought out his partner, and the store was renamed Carpenter’s Music World.